 As professional English language trainers, we'll always have a variety of positions available.
 Nevertheless, people still seem to have doubts on the differences there are between general everyday English and business English.
-Although there’s substantial overlapping going both ways, there definitely are some clear differences.
-The objective of business English classes is to enable students to feel more comfortable in one’s working environment where specialised English is the norm.
+Although there’s substantial overlapping going both ways, there are some clear differences.
+The objective of business English classes is to enable students to feel more comfortable in one’s working environment where specialized English is the norm.
 The common business idioms used in the corporate world are often phrases that confuse a lot of people as the direct translation makes no sense, 'up in the air' but what is up in the air?
-Something that can confuse you and cause you lose track of a conversation or in a meeting can be problematic, so lets take a look at 17 Business English idioms, expressions and phrases that anyone in business should know so that this problem never happens to you!
+Something that can confuse you and cause you to lose track of a conversation or in a meeting can be problematic, so let us take a look at 17 Business English idioms, expressions, and phrases that anyone in business should know so that this problem never happens to you!

 The first clear difference between general English and business English is one of vocabulary rarely used outside of a business setting but which is commonplace in corporate settings.
 Without even getting too technical we could mention financial vocabulary such as bonds, bankruptcy, broker, commodity, depreciation, dividend, gross domestic product (GDP), margin call, to short sell, to wager and so on.
 All rather habitual terms in the business world, but seldom used outside it.

 Business English and General English have much more in common when it comes to common business idioms, expressions and phrases.
-For non-native speakers, it is essential to understand some of the most familiar expressions used by us Anglophones in order to reach and maintain an advanced level of English.
-What follows are a few essential ones that you are more likely to hear in the business realm but that can also perfectly be used after work in social life.
+For non-native speakers, it is essential to understand some of the most familiar expressions used by us Anglophones to reach and maintain an advanced level of English.
+We will now reveal a few essential idioms that you are more likely to hear in the business realm but that can also be used after work in your social life.

 This phrase comes from sports, like basketball for example when a player is trying to shoot from a long distance.
-It means something that is unlikely to happen.
+It means something unlikely to happen.
 With very little chance of success.

 Example: Getting a senior position in the corporation one day is a long shot, but if you don’t try you’ll never find out if it’s possible.